-For up to 1 in 10 people with MND, there is evidence of a family history with the disease.
-However, it is impossible to predict when or if this will cause MND to develop.
-Other triggers may still be needed for the disease to actually begin.
-You may hear inherited MND be called familial or hereditary MND.
+Inherited MND affects up to 1 in 10 people with MND and means they probably have a family history of the disease.
+Where this is the case, it is impossible to predict when or if a family history means MND will happen.
+Other triggers may still be needed for the disease to begin.
+You may also hear inherited MND being called familial or hereditary MND.

-Inherited MND is caused by a mistake in the genetic code that holds the instructions for making every protein in our bodies.
-This mistake is passed down in the family from parent to child.
-However, it is possible for a person to be a carrier of the gene without ever developing the disease.
+Inherited MND is caused by a mistake in the genetic code that holds instructions for making each protein in our bodies.
+This mistake is passed down from parent to child, but they may be a carrier of the gene without developing the disease.

-Although the inherited forms of MND are not as common, it can have a big impact on families affected by them.
-You can find more information on the issues surrounding inherited MND in our research information sheets:
+Although inherited MND is not as common, it can have a big impact on families.
+You can find out more about challenges involved in our research information sheets:

-Where a family history of MND exists, choosing to be tested can be a difficult decision and can affect wider family members, too.
-For this reason, genetic counselling is recommended, as this provides facts and guidance about options.
+Where a family history of MND exists, choosing to be tested can be a difficult decision and affect wider family members too.
+For this reason, genetic counselling is recommended and this provides facts and guidance about options.
 For more information on genetic testing, see the Oxford University Hospitals website.

 If you have MND and want to know more about genetic counselling, ask your neurologist for advice.
 If someone in your family has been diagnosed and you want to find out more, ask your GP to be referred to a neurologist for guidance.
-We also provide a research information sheet on genetic testing, which can be found on our research information sheets page.
+See our Research information sheet:

-Other extremely rare genes that can cause MND have also been found.
-These discoveries are major breakthroughs, as they can provide important clues as to how motor neurones are damaged in MND.
-This may advance our understanding of all types of the disease.
+Other extremely rare genes that can cause MND have also been found and these discoveries provide important clues as to how motor neurones are damaged in MND.
+This helps advance our understanding of all types of the disease.

 To read more news about research articles on genes involved in inherited MND, see our MND Research Blog.
 There you can find articles on discovery of other genes including NEK1, C21ORF2, TBK1 and TUBA4A.

-The MND Register of England, Wales and Northern Ireland aims to collect information about every person living with MND.
-The information gathered in this database will tell researchers more about what might be causing the disease and help improve care for people living with MND.
+The MND Register of England, Wales and Northern Ireland collects information about people living with MND.
+The information gathered in this database will help tell researchers more about possible causes of the disease and help improve care for people living with MND.

 For example, the data will help work out the number of people diagnosed with MND each year, how many people currently have the disease and how this changes over time.
 Information such as gender and ethnicity can be used to look for characteristics of people more likely to develop MND.

-Scientists at the University of Oxford have set up Families for the Treatment of Hereditary MND (FaTHOM), which aims to bring together the community of families affected by inherited MND.
-They have held two meetings so far, where scientists present on issues families affected by inherited MND may face.
+Scientists at the University of Oxford have set up Families for the Treatment of Hereditary MND (FaTHOM), which aims to bring together those who have a family history of MND to discuss the issues that can happen.
 The talks have been made available to watch through the University of Oxford website.